Sermon on Matthew 22:15-22

 A group approaches Jesus, made up of Herodians, those loyal to Herod’s Roman dynasty and also the disciples of the Pharisees, those religious leaders who were growing in opposition to Jesus’s ministry and in opposition to Jesus himself.

 They have come to test Jesus, to put him on the spot.
-In the ancient world, asking someone a question in a public space was the same as impugning someone’s integrity, questioning someone’s character.
+In the ancient world, asking someone a question in a public space was the same as impugning someone’s character, questioning someone’s integrity.

 To make matters worse, they start out by trying to flatter Jesus.
 Kind of in that way that your friend from homeroom would try and compliment your mother when he came over for spaghetti dinner.